-Classes will be held on Tuesdays and Thursdays from 4:00pm-5:15pm in Goessmann Laboratory, Room 20.
+Classes will be held Tuesdays and Thursdays from 4:00 pm to 5:15 pm in Goessmann Laboratory Add Room 64.

 4 Book

 Parts of the course will be roughly based on the second edition of Sutton and Barto's book, Reinforcement Learning: An Introduction.
 It can be found on Amazon here.
 It is also available for free online here.
 Although the book is a fantastic introduction to the topic (and I encourage purchasing a copy if you plan to study reinforcement learning), owning the book is not a requirement.